-Juvenile gwenis (Age 1 and 2) based on the scale ageing results were all <180 mm in Seton Lake and <200 mm in Anderson Lake (Figure 3.16).
-Minimum sizes in the sample were 95 mm and 131 mm for each lake, respectively, which represented the minimum size limitation of the sampling gear rather than the smallest size of this species in the two lakes.
-In Seton Lake, all of the mature gwenis were Age 3, the same as what was reported for the Year 3 (2015) results, as well as the BRGMON-6 ageing results (Limnotek 2015), and ranged narrowly in size from 170 to 220 mm (median = 192 mm).
+Juvenile gwenis (Age 1 and 2) based on the scale ageing results were all <180 mm in Seton Lake and <200 mm in Anderson Lake (Figure 3.14).
+Minimum sizes in the sample (across years) have been 95 mm and 106 mm for each lake, respectively, which represented the minimum size limitation of the sampling gear rather than the smallest size of this species in the two lakes.
+Median forklengths for Age 1 gwenis were 107 mm in Seton Lake; Age 1 fish were not captured in Anderson Lake.
+Median Age 2 forklengths were 130 mm (Seton) and 135 mm (Anderson).
+In Seton Lake, all of the mature gwenis were Age 3, the same as what was reported for the Year 3 and 4 (2015 and 2016) results, as well as the BRGMON-6 ageing results (Limnotek 2015), and ranged narrowly in size from 158 to 220 mm (median = 191 mm).

-In Anderson Lake, the mature gwenis were up to 4 years old and larger than the Seton Lake fish, ranging in size from 203 to 342 mm (median = 234 mm and 305 mm for Ages 3 and 4, respectively).
-All of the gwenis captured in Anderson Lake were also very chrome-coloured and not in spawn-ready condition at the time of the survey (27 September to 7 October), further confirming that spawn-timing for this population is later (as previously reported in Morris et al. 2003, Limnotek 2015, and Sneep 2018) than the timing for the Seton Lake population.
+In Anderson Lake, the mature gwenis were up to 4 years old and larger than the Seton Lake fish, ranging in size from 142 to 342 mm (median = 232 mm and 302 mm for Ages 3 and 4, respectively).
+All of the gwenis captured in Anderson Lake were also very chrome-coloured and not in spawn-ready condition at the time of the survey (22 September to 6 October), further confirming that spawn-timing for this population is later (as previously reported in Morris et al. 2003, Limnotek 2015, and Sneep 2018) than the timing for the Seton Lake population.

 Given that the gwenis spawn earlier in Seton Lake and temperatures at depth where they spawn are similar during the incubation period among the two lakes, it is likely that the new year class of gwenis emerge earlier in Seton Lake than in Anderson Lake.
 As a result, the Seton fish are larger than the Anderson fish in their first summer (Age 0+), owing to their earlier start in the growing season, as reported by BRGMON-6 (Limnotek 2015).
-However, the Anderson Lake gwenis appear to catch up in size after their first summer and are consistently larger at each age thereafter, likely due to much higher zooplankton abundance in Anderson Lake, which is their primary food source (Limnotek 2015).
-So, interestingly, the Seton Lake gwenis mature earlier (at Age 3) despite being smaller, and the Anderson Lake gwenis mature at Age 4 despite faster growth after Age 0+ (Figure 3.16).
+The Seton Lake fish may also benefit from shallower daytime habitat use afforded by the turbidity, and lower predation risk (due to lower predator abundance), which may also contribute to the higher growth rates observed for the early age classes of O. nerka.
+However, the Anderson Lake gwenis appear to catch up in size after their first summer and are consistently larger at each age thereafter, likely due to the lower fish densities coupled with much higher zooplankton abundance in Anderson Lake, which is their primary food source (Limnotek 2015).
+So, interestingly, the Seton Lake gwenis mature earlier (at Age 3) despite being smaller, and the Anderson Lake gwenis mature at Age 4 despite faster growth after Age 0+ (Figure 3.14).